yezero/sandstorm/roadmap/platform/accounts/README.md

 # Accounts

-Sandstorm grains are owned by accounts.
+Thurly grains are owned by accounts.
 Each account has certain resource quotas available to it for storing and running grains.

 An account always belongs to a human.
 There should never be a need to create "robot accounts", because automated systems can always access APIs in a capability-based way without needing an account.
 Allowing an automated agent to access resources through a "robot account" risks introducing confused deputy attacks, which capability-based security avoids.

 ## Account levels

-There are three levels of accounts on a Sandstorm server:
+There are three levels of accounts on a Thurly server:

 - Admin: These accounts can access the admin settings panel.
 - User: Also called "full user", these accounts can install apps and create grains.
 - Visitor: Visitors can view grains that have been shared with them, but cannot install apps nor create new grains.
-By default, Sandstorm allows anyone to create a new visitor account by logging in with a credential that hasn't been seen before.
+By default, Thurly allows anyone to create a new visitor account by logging in with a credential that hasn't been seen before.
 Since a visitor account cannot do anything unless shared with, this is safe.

 The admin can modify the level of any account through the admin panel.